Stability properties and topology at infinity of f-minimal hypersurfaces: Definitions and some examples

+for any $p\in \Sigma^m$, $t\in[t_{0}, T)$.
 Here $\mathbf{H}(p,t)$ is the mean curvature vector field of the hypersurface $M_t$ at $x(p,t)$.
 The short time existence and uniqueness of a solution of \eqref{MCF} was investigated in classical works on quasilinear parabolic equations.

-A MCF $\Sigma_t$ is called a self--shrinking solution if it satifies
+A MCF $\{\Sigma_t\}_{t<0}$ is called a self--shrinking solution if it satifies

+for all $t<0$.
 For an overview on the role that such solutions play in the study of MCF see e.g. the introduction in \cite{CoMi}.
-By a self shrinker (based at $0\in\mathbb{R}^{m+1}$) we mean a connected, isometrically immersed hypersurface $x:\Sigma^{m}\rightarrow\mathbb{R}^{m+1}$ whose mean curvature vector field satisfies the equation
+An hypersurface is said to be a self--shrinker if it is the time $t=-\frac{1}{2}$ slice of a self--shrinking solution.
+Equivalently, by a self shrinker (based at $0\in\mathbb{R}^{m+1}$) we mean a connected, isometrically immersed hypersurface $x:\Sigma^{m}\rightarrow\mathbb{R}^{m+1}$ whose mean curvature vector field satisfies the equation

 Let $f=\frac{|x|^2}{2}$ and consider the Gaussian space $\mathbb{R}^{m+1}_f$, which is the Euclidean space endowed with the canonical metric and the measure $\mathrm{e}^{-|x|^2/2}d\mathrm{vol}_{\mathbb{R}^{m+1}}$.
 A simple computation shows that